 - Regulation Capacity Response Rate (RCRR), in MW/min, with the exception that LESRs are not required to provide a RCRR. - Regulation Movement Response Rate (RMRR), in MW/6 seconds.
 Regulation suppliers are not required to provide a Regulation Movement Response Rate.
 By default, the RMRR will be established as the RCRR ÷ 10.
-Regulation suppliers may provide a RMRR that exceeds the equivalent RCRR in the event that the supplier is capable of responding at a faster response rate; however, the RMRR may not be less than the RCRR on a timeequivalent basis.
+Regulation suppliers may provide a RMRR that exceeds the equivalent RCRR in the event that the supplier is capable of responding at a faster response rate; however, the RMRR may not be less than the RCRR on a time-equivalent basis.

 The NYISO Market Participants User's Guide describes the bidding protocols and the checks that the NYISO makes to ensure validity.
-For Generators that are not LESR devices and Demand Side Resources, the maximum Regulation Capacity (or regulating margin) that can be offered is calculated as the regulation capacity response rate times five minutes.
+For Resources that are not LESR devices, Demand Side Resources, and

+Aggregations comprised of Demand Side Resources only, the maximum Regulation Capacity (or regulating margin) that can be offered is calculated as the regulation capacity response rate times five minutes.
 For LESR devices, the maximum Regulation Capacity that can be offered is the unit's bid in Upper Operating Limit.
 A Behind-the-Meter Net Generation Resource that is comprised of more than one generating unit that is dispatched as an aggregate unit at a single PTID is not qualified to provide Regulation Service or Spinning Reserves.